aopecho/appdev-chapters/minimal-javascript.md

 ---

 Welcome back!
-What did you think?
+What did you think of your first encounter with JavaScript?

 ### This ain't your first rodeo